botmeo/Pixel-Adventure/README.md

 # Pixel-Adventure

 ## Description
-"Pixel Adventure" is a fast-paced 2D game where players control a lively frog to overcome obstacles, collect cherries, and reach the finish line.
+Pixel Adventure is a fast-paced 2D game where players control a lively frog to overcome obstacles, collect cherries, and reach the finish line.
 Test your agility and timing skills as you navigate through challenging levels in this exciting adventure

 ## Gameplay
 <div style="display: flex; justify-content: space-between;">